What's Your Biggest Weakness? It's the classic answer to that difficult interview question...'what's your biggest…

 Self sabotage in relationships is quite a common behaviour pattern.
 It can take many forms.
 Generally, a previously happy relationship takes a sudden turn due to one person’s change in behaviour.
 When met with a situation which makes them feel vulnerable, panicky or threatened, they start to pull away or act out.

 This could be jealousy from a previous betrayal, or perhaps things start to become more serious and a person’s insecurities kick in.
-Self sabotage in these cases can take the form of cheating, lying and recklessness or something more subtle such as just becoming distant or reducing communication.
+Self sabotage in these cases can take the form of cheating, lying and recklessness or something more subtle such as just becoming distant or reducing communication (behaviours often seen in emotionally unavailable people).

 Often, self sabotaging behaviour in relationships stems from a history or unsecure attachments or an unconscious fear of rejection or vulnerability.
 By releasing these blocks you can stop this behaviour and enjoy successful relationships again.